LasiduDilshan/Software-Defined-Radio/README.md

 This component manages digital communication between systems and handles preamble sequences.

+**Dependencies:**

+Python 3.x
+Libraries: Crypto, base64

+### Digital Communication (digital_com.py):

+- Manages digital communication between systems.
+- Provides functions for encoding and decoding digital data.

+- **Functionality:**

+   - Facilitates communication between systems using digital data encoding and decoding techniques.

+- **Encoding:**

+   - Provides functions to encode digital data into a format suitable for transmission.
+   - Utilizes encoding schemes such as base64 for efficient data representation.

+- **Decoding:**

+   - Offers functions to decode received digital data back into its original format.
+   - Ensures accurate retrieval of transmitted information.

+- **Data Integrity:**

+   - Implements mechanisms to maintain data integrity during transmission.
+   - Utilizes error detection and correction techniques to minimize data loss or corruption.

+- **Error Handling:**

+   - Incorporates error handling mechanisms to manage transmission errors and ensure reliable communication.
+   - Detects and addresses errors in transmitted data to maintain communication integrity.

 ### Preamble Script (preamble.py):

 - Functions to add and remove preambles from files.
 - Detects and removes preambles at the beginning and end of files.

-### Digital Communication (digital_com.py):
+- **Functionality:**

+   - Manages the insertion and removal of preamble sequences in transmitted data streams.
-- Manages digital communication between systems.
+   - Ensures synchronization and alignment between transmitting and receiving systems.

+- **Preamble Generation:**

+   - Generates preamble sequences to precede transmitted data.
-- Provides functions for encoding and decoding digital data.
+   - Incorporates unique patterns or signatures for easy detection and synchronization.

+- **Preamble Detection:**

+   - Implements algorithms to detect and extract preamble sequences from received data streams.
+   - Utilizes pattern matching or synchronization techniques to identify preamble boundaries.

+- **Synchronization:**

+   - Ensures synchronization between transmitting and receiving systems by aligning data streams based on detected preamble sequences.
+   - Facilitates accurate data reception and interpretation.

+**Integration:**
+- These components seamlessly integrate into the end-to-end communication system, enhancing data reliability, integrity, and synchronization.
+- Digital Communication and Preamble Handling modules work in conjunction with encryption, real-time transmission, and other system components to provide a comprehensive communication solution.

 ## 2. Encryption and Decryption